dylan-mg/ase-285--hw8/documentation/3-design.md

   - checks if file exists
   - check if contents are correct
     - read original file, hash it with `utility.js`, compare output
-- `fileChecker()`
-  - input multiple strings with periods, txt, .txt in the wrong place and a properly formatted filepath
 - `processor()`
   - input multiple different strings, compare with correctly hashed versions
   - input incorrectly formatted strings (multiple :'s, no :, etc)